LiminalSoftware/pass-chrome/README.md

 If you don't see the extension's button check the hamburger menu ![more-extensions](http://liminalsoftware.github.io/pass-chrome/images/more-extensions.png)

-_NOTE: The extension popup/browser_action window won't render anything until you build for the first time -- see [Running in development / Workflow](#running-in-development--workflow)_

 ####Running in development / Workflow

 You can start a build with `npm run dev`; this watches the filesystem for changes and rebuilds.
 Once each build is